 Every week visitors write to us saying they sincerely wish to learn the occult sciences, but when we explain that this will mean a great deal of hard work for them, we never hear from them again.
 Despite the fact that most of us know nothing can be achieved in life without hard work, commitment and patience, many seekers imagine this does not apply to them or to occult studies!
 Those of you who have completed an academic course of study at university will know that it takes a great deal of hard work to master any scientific subject.
 This is even more true of occult science, embracing as it does all the physical sciences, PLUS philosophy, metaphysics and a host of other, related subjects of which material science knows little or nothing.

 For these reasons it is no use whatsoever to flit from one occult book or teacher to another in a haphazard and desultory manner in the hope of discovering Truth.
-Nor is it any use to indiscriminately mix up the often contradictory teachings of the various lesser occult groups and teachers, hoping in that way to learn the occult sciences.
-Far too many seekers after occult knowledge labour under the misapprehension that they can discover the great Truths of Life without any great effort on their part, or without making any sacrifices.
+Nor is it any use to indiscriminately mix up the often contradictory teachings of the various lesser occult groups and teachers, hoping in that way to learn the truth about anything.
+Far too many seekers labour under the misapprehension that they can discover the great Truths of Life without any great effort on their part, or without making any sacrifices.
 It simply cannot be done.
-The study of the occult sciences requires hard work over many, many years.
-If you are not prepared to do this, it is better that you stop reading NOW, and go and play a computer game instead, or a round of golf, for then at least you will gain some satisfaction from your activities!
+Such studies require VERY hard work over many, many years.
+If you are not prepared for this, it is better that you stop reading NOW, for nothing we have to say will help you in the slightest.

 To read what our readers themselves think about our articles on Occult Science, see our Readers' Comments page.